TURTLE: A C library for an optimistic stepping through a topography: The optimistic stepping algorithm

-Below are pseudocode implementations of the \ips{volume_at} and \ips{distance_to} functions, using the \emph{optimistic} method and eq.~(\ref{eq:step_size}) as initial guess for the step length.
+Below are pseudocode implementations of the \ips{volume_at} and \ips{distance_to} functions, using the \emph{optimistic} algorithm and eq.~(\ref{eq:step_size}) as initial guess for the step length.
 A key component of the method is the \ips{get_geodetic} function.
-Given a particle position in the laboratory frame, this function computes its altitude and the corresponding ground level, w.r.t. a same reference, e.g. the sea level.
-This latter data is efficiently extracted from the DEMs, on the fly, i.e. without building a complete model of the ground surface.
+Given a particle position in the laboratory frame, this function computes the altitude and the corresponding ground level with respect to a common reference.
+This latter data is efficiently extracted from the DEMs, on the fly, i.e.~without building a complete model of the ground surface.
 This is the main purpose of the TURTLE library.
-Following, a Monte-Carlo transport engine navigates quickly and simply through the topography, using the \emph{optimistic} approach. \\ \begin{pseudocode}[language=Matlab,style=pseudo,caption=Example of \ips{volume\_at} function for an \emph{optimistic} stepping through topography data, label=alg:optimistic:1] Input: $\vec{r}$
+As a consequence, a Monte~Carlo transport engine may navigate quickly and simply through the topography using the \emph{optimistic} approach. \\ \begin{pseudocode}[language=Matlab,style=pseudo,caption=Example of \ips{volume\_at} function for an \emph{optimistic} stepping through topography data, label=alg:optimistic:1] Input: $\vec{r}$

-Note that it would be enough to return the signed distance to the ground, $h - g$, from the \ips{get_geodetic} function.
-However, providing both the particle and ground altitude allows to extend the algorithm by adding extra topography surfaces.
-For example, one can add a sea volume for $g < h \leq 0$, with altitudes measured w.r.t. the sea level.
-A sky box can be added as well by checking if $h > h_\mathrm{max}$, or an inner structure for the Earth, e.g. following the Preliminary Reference Earth Model (PREM) of~\citet{PREM}.
-When multiple topography surfaces are used, the algorithm discussed in this paper must be slightly modified.
-An initial guess, $s_0$, must be computed for both the surface above and below the current position, using eq.~(\ref{eq:step_size}).
-Then the smallest value is used for the tentative step. \\ \begin{pseudocode}[language=Matlab,style=pseudo,caption=Example of \ips{volume\_at} function for an \emph{optimistic} stepping through topography data, label=alg:optimistic:1] Input: $\vec{r}$

 Function volume_at($\vec{r}$) $h, g$ := get_geodetic($\vec{r}$) if $h > g$ then return above else return below end end \end{pseudocode}